GowthamRam96/Practice_C/Basics/Pointers/Chapter2/Part1.md

 The malloc function single argument specifies the number of bytes to allocate.
 If successful, it returns a pointer to memory allocated from the heap.
 If it fails, it returns a null pointer.
 The **sizeof** operator makes the application more portable and determines the correct number of bytes to allocate for the host system.

+**Note:** Each time the malloc function (or similar function) is called, a corresponding call to the free function must be made when the application is done with the memory to avoid memory leaks.